How Do You Test for Carbon Monoxide?

 Why is Carbon Monoxide so Toxic?

-1. You Can’t Smell It
+1. You Can’t Taste It

-2. It Can Be Fatal Within Minutes
+2. It Can Be Deadly Within Minutes

-3. Carbon Monoxide Symptoms Can Mirror Other Illnesses
+3. Carbon Monoxide Poisoning Can Mimic Other Illnesses

-How to Guard Your Residence from Carbon Monoxide
+How to Defend Your Residence from Carbon Monoxide

 There’s no reason to take a chance with carbon monoxide poisoning.

-Keep Your Family Safe with Assistance from Service Experts Heating & Air Conditioning
+Protect Your Loved Ones with Assistance from Service Experts Heating & Air Conditioning

-Carbon monoxide doesn’t have to be terrifying, and with the right precautions your loved ones can be protected from the toxic gas.
-Take the necessary steps and call Service Experts Heating & Air Conditioning at 919-578-4329 to learn more.
+Carbon monoxide doesn’t have to be terrifying, and with the proper steps your home can be protected from the dangerous gas.
+Make the proper changes and call Service Experts at 919-578-4329 to learn more.